fikarrahman/automation_test_saucedemo_fikar/README.md

 ![aoishdiashdhiasda](https://github.com/fikarrahman/automation_test_saucedemo_fikar/assets/139712706/a8538cf5-26ee-4ba3-8d10-fe5c6e8fae21)

-lastly the standard test is preformed using the standard user. this test is the basis of the test above and is a representation of the system in its full health without bugs or performance issues. the rate it took for the test to run is only 2.264 seconds to succsesfully atutomate the login and checkout process
+lastly the standard test is preformed using the standard user. this test is the basis of the test above and is a representation of the system in its full health without bugs or performance issues. the rate it took for the test to run is only 2.264 seconds to succsesfully atutomate the login and checkout process.

 ![aiusbdouaisbdbauods](https://github.com/fikarrahman/automation_test_saucedemo_fikar/assets/139712706/94310cf7-96ac-4f75-9f89-7cc47fea0cee)

+# Suggestions

+the system itself is good but the heading of one on the items in the web has a bad title (Test.allTheThings() T-Shirt (Red)) this is the one of the mistakes that i have found, anotther mistake is the description of one of the items in the product where it has a "carry.allTheThings()" in the start of the backpack description.